 Are you excited yet?
 Think you’d totally rock at conversation design, and want to be a part of building the future of conversations?
 Here are a few more tools to jumpstart your skills:

-My (FREE) Ebook: How to design a chatbot script from scratch.
+My Ebook: How to Design a Chatbot Script from Scratch.
 This is a basic, step-by-step guide to write a chatbot script.
-Free with the code “MEDIUM”

 My Online Course, Chatbot Writing & Design: The MOST in-depth way to grow your skills and start a career as a conversation designer!
-Learn all the exact process to create a strategy and write the dialog for your own chatbot, create a prototype for your portfolio and earn a certification from UX Writers Collective.
-You’ll leave this course feeling confident and ready to take on your first chatbot project!
+Learn the basics and an exact process to create a strategy, write the dialog, create a prototype for your portfolio.
+You’ll also earn a certification from UX Writers Collective.
+You’ll leave this course feeling confident and ready to enter the field of conversation design and start creating bots of your own!
 See a preview of the first two lessons of the course for free here.